CefasRepRes/QGIS_Training_Cefas/Module_2_Data_Symbology_and_Querying/instructions.md

 ## 1. Introduction

 This QGIS module focuses on data visualisation and querying.
-The instructions are written for Q-GIS 3.2 version and above.
+The instructions are written for QGIS 3.2 version and above.
 In this module, you will learn the following:
 * 	Create points
 * 	Labelling
 * 	Data query